-Late payments: It is the responsibility of each school family to keep the President/tuition accounts person informed of the need to make any changes in their preferred tuition payment plan or adjustments in the amount of tuition expected to be paid.
+Late payments: It is the responsibility of each school family to keep the Business Manager informed of the need to make any changes in their preferred tuition payment plan or adjustments in the amount of tuition expected to be paid.
 Penalties for not paying on time are outlined in the payment options above and later in this section.